nerab/dropcaster/CONTRIBUTING.markdown

 # Contributing to Dropcaster

-Dropcaster is hosted at [Github](http://github.com/nerab/dropcaster) and highly welcomes bug reports, documentation and code updates as well as any other contributions.
-Dropcaster follows the [Pull Request Hack](http://felixge.de/2013/03/11/the-pull-request-hack.html) - you might end up getting commit access to Dropcaster ;-)
+Dropcaster is hosted at [Github](http://github.com/nerab/dropcaster).
+We highly welcome bug reports, documentation as well as code updates and any other contributions.

 Please follow these guidelines if you want to start working on Dropcaster: